phaethonp/phaethonp/readme.md

 # APIs for Property Development
 [WE-AI: APIs for property development](https://github.com/phaethonp/we-ai#api-for-property-development) WE-AI is the Siri for multiplayer communication on a Property Development platform.
 It is a virtual assistant that uses project data to interpret and respond to user requests.
 It's specifically designed to facilitate communication among users in the property development industry, by proactively identifying and surfacing relevant content and providing recommendations.<be><br>

-### PROBLEM TO SOLVE
+### A SYSTEM THAT AUTOMATES PROPERTY DEVELOPMENT
-WE-AI wants to create a platform that automates property development which identifies property development opportunities relevant to a user and displays information about the property development project.<br> When a user subscribes to the services the platform makes all relevant information about the project available through a Question and Answering service with the use of  an Artificail Intelligent Agent using Natural Language Processing.
-The User can also program the Agent by means of NLP to receive notifications about the project.<br>
+WE-AI aims to create a platform that automates property development.
+This platform identifies property development opportunities and displays relevant information about the respective development project.
+Upon subscription to our services, users gain access to all pertinent information about the project through a Question and Answer service, facilitated by an Artificial Intelligence Agent utilizing Natural Language Processing.
+Furthermore, users can program the AI Agent via Natural Language Processing to receive project-specific notifications.<br>

+* Allows users to submit their own property development proposals for analysis.<br>
+* The system analyzes these proposals and makes relevant information available.<br>
+* Identifies property development opportunities tailored to user preferences.<br>
+* Displays comprehensive information about each development project.<br>
+* Provides a Question and Answer service powered by an AI Agent using Natural Language Processing.<br>
+* Enables users to program the AI Agent to receive project-specific notifications.<br>

 <p align="center">